Disclaimer: When you buy from links on our site, we may receive a commission at no additional cost to you. Learn more

 You may also experience other symptoms such as headache, stomach pain, dizziness, lightheadedness, body aches, or even loss of appetite and trouble sleeping at night.

-When you start to get bored at work, things at the company gradually become unsuitable for you.
+When you start to get bored at work, things at the company gradually become unsuitable.
 You will notice that there are differences in the way the company is operating and the way you would like it to be.

 Not being compatible with the company’s culture and direction will quickly make you feel uncomfortable working and coming up with new ideas.

 In addition, you may also gradually distance yourself from your colleagues.
 You are no longer interested in engaging in conversations, turning down all invitations to lunch or coffee.
-You just want to share within the scope of work instead of talking about other everyday issues.
+You just want to share within the work scope instead of discussing other everyday issues.
 You are trying to isolate yourself from that community.

 It is not difficult to realize that you are bored at work when you often complain about it to those around you.